RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 {% endhighlight %}

-Converting this is pretty straight forward. `Netflix.context` is already aware of the URL and JayData will add the appropriate Request-Header, so that the service returns Json.
+Converting this is pretty straight forward. `Netflix.context` is already aware of the URL and JayData will add the appropriate Request-Header, so that the Odata service returns Json.
 That leaves us with teaching the system that we would like to retrieve 200 Titles.
-By looking at the available methods for `Netflix.context.Titles` we notice the `take()`method, which might sound familiar to many of you.
-There are several other like `include()`, `filter()`, `orderBy()`, `skip()`, `map()` and `forEach` that are all part of the JavaScript Language Query.
+By looking at the available methods for `Netflix.context.Titles` we notice the `take()`method, which probably sounds familiar to many of you.
+There are several other methods like `include()`, `filter()`, `orderBy()`, `skip()`, `map()` and `forEach` that are all part of the JavaScript Language Query.
-If you never heard of any of those, don't worry you can check them out at [(JSLQ) 101][] and come back later.
+If you never heard of any of those or want to learn more about it check them out at [(JSLQ) 101][] and come back later.

-The last thing we need to do is reusing the logic of the original forEach loop.
+The last thing we need to do is reusing the logic of the original forEach loop to push the results into `titlesListGrouped`.

 {% highlight javascript linenos %}
 Netflix.context.Titles